-6.1) Provide details about the first development aspect a) What is the type of development? (tick only one box) Material change of use Reconfiguring a lot Operational work Building work b) What is the approval type? (tick only one box) Development permit Preliminary approval Preliminary approval that includes a variation approval c) What is the level of assessment?
-Code assessment Impact assessment (requires public notification) d) Provide a brief description of the proposal (e.g. 6 unit apartment building defined as multi-unit dwelling, reconfiguration of 1 lot into 3 lots): Dual Occupancy e) Relevant plans Note: Relevant plans are required to be submitted for all aspects of this development application.
-For further information, see DA Forms guide: Relevant plans.
-Relevant plans of the proposed development are attached to the development application 6.2) Provide details about the second development aspect a) What is the type of development? (tick only one box) ☐ Material change of use ☐ Reconfiguring a lot ☐ Operational work ☐ Building work b) What is the approval type? (tick only one box) Development permit Preliminary approval Preliminary approval that includes a variation approval c) What is the level of assessment?
-Code assessment Impact assessment (requires public notification) d) Provide a brief description of the proposal (e.g. 6 unit apartment building defined as multi-unit dwelling, reconfiguration of 1 lot into 3 lots): Subdivision (1 lot into 2 lots) e) Relevant plans Note: Relevant plans are required to be submitted for all aspects of this development application.
-For further information, see DA Forms Guide: Relevant plans.
-Relevant plans of the proposed development are attached to the development application 6.3) Additional aspects of development Additional aspects of development are relevant to this development application and the details for these aspects that would be required under Part 3 Section 1 of this form have been attached to this development application Not required
+6.1) Provide details about the first development aspect a) What is the type of development? (tick only one box) Material change of use Reconfiguring a lot Operational work Building work b) What is the approval type? (tick only one box) Development permit Preliminary approval Preliminary approval that includes a variation approval c) What is the level of assess ment?
+Code assessment Impact assessment (require es public notification) d) Provide a brief description of lots): of the proposal (e.g. 6 unit aparti ment building defined as multi-unit dv velling, reconfiguration of 1 lot into 3 Bar associated with the manu facturing of spirits on the land d e) Relevant plans Note: Relevant plans are required to Relevant plans. be submitted for all aspects of this c development application.
+For further i nformation, see DA Forms guide: \boxtimes Relevant plans of the prop osed development are attach ned to the development applic ation 6.2) Provide details about the second development aspect a) What is the type of develop oment? (tick only one box) Material change of use Reconfiguring a lot Operational work Building work b) What is the approval type? (tick only one box) Development permit Preliminary approval Preliminary approval that includes a variation approval c) What is the level of assess ment?
+Code assessment Impact assessment (require es public notification) d) Provide a brief description of lots): of the proposal (e.g. 6 unit aparti ment building defined as multi-unit dv velling, reconfiguration of 1 lot into 3 e) Relevant plans Note: Relevant plans are required to b Relevant plans. be submitted for all aspects of this d evelopment application.
+For further in oformation, see DA Forms Guide: Relevant plans of the prop osed development are attach ned to the development applic ation 6.3) Additional aspects of dev elopment levelopment application and t rm have been attached to this